What Is A Phoenix Periodontist?

 After every meal or snack, tiny remnants of the food we eat decompose in our mouths, forming plaque.
 The longer this plaque is allowed to remain on your teeth, acidic toxins irritate the gum tissue.
 This causes them to redden, grow puffy and become prone to bleeding.
 This is gingivitis, the first stage of gum disease.
 Thorough brushing and flossing combined with professional cleaning by your dentist is usually all it takes to resolve periodontal disease at this stage.

 If, however, gingivitis goes untreated, plaque buildup around and beneath the gums can harden into tartar.
 Over time, as tartar accumulates, it causes your gums to pull away from the teeth.
-This forms pockets where more food can collect, creating more bacteria and risk of the more serious infection periodontitis.
+This forms pockets where more food can collect, creating more bacteria and a risk of the more serious infection periodontitis.

 Caught early enough, this can be removed through a nonsurgical procedure called scaling and root planing, which removes all tartar from under your gums and smooths out the root surfaces.